You’ve found your way in Lost In The Leaf City!

 - Quitting coffee doesn’t mean saying goodbye to caffeine.
 (Tea anyone?)

 - Learning personal finance isn’t boring at all.
-My interest started last year.
+My interest started in 2012.
 The first financial book I read is The Lazy Investor.

 - Multitasking is just a fancy word for blunder.
 My toast is too hard (and sometimes burnt) by the time I`m done frying eggs.